KDE/kde-builder/doc/man-kde-builder.1.md

 This option must be provided with a “query mode”, which should be one of the following:

-- `source-dir`, which causes `kdesrc-build` to output the full path to where the module's source code is stored.
+- `source-dir`, which causes `kde-builder` to output the full path to where the module's source code is stored.

-- `build-dir`, which causes `kdesrc-build` to output the full path to where the module build process occurs.
+- `build-dir`, which causes `kde-builder` to output the full path to where the module build process occurs.

-- `install-dir`, which causes `kdesrc-build` to output the full path to where the module will be installed.
+- `install-dir`, which causes `kde-builder` to output the full path to where the module will be installed.

-- `project-path`, which causes `kdesrc-build` to output the location of the module within the hierarchy of KDE source code repositories.
+- `project-path`, which causes `kde-builder` to output the location of the module within the hierarchy of KDE source code repositories.

-- `branch`, which causes `kdesrc-build` to output the resolved git branch that will be used for each module, based on the `tag`, `branch` and `branch-group` settings in effect.
+- `branch`, which causes `kde-builder` to output the resolved git branch that will be used for each module, based on the `tag`, `branch` and `branch-group` settings in effect.

-- `module-set`, which causes kdesrc-build to output the name of module-set which contains the module.
+- `module-set`, which causes kde-builder to output the name of module-set which contains the module.
 This can be used to generate zsh autocompletion cache.

-- `build-system`, which causes kdesrc-build to output the name of build system detected for the module.
+- `build-system`, which causes kde-builder to output the name of build system detected for the module.
 This can be used to debug build system auto-detection problems, or when developing tests for specific build systems.